madetech/handbook/guides/security/office_visitors.md

 - Anyone trying to pressure you for information about our building or office

 It is always ok to challenge (politely) any request for access from an unknown individual.

-## Forced Entry
-It may be that you discover something that leads you to believe someone has tried to force entry to the buildings.
-This could be:
-- A door left unlocked
-- A door or window left or forced open
-- A smashed window

-If you discover evidence of the above, or anything else that makes you feel as though someone has tried to gain access to our office, please report it immediately.